Imagination as a healing tool

 "Imagination is not an empirical or superadded power of consciousness, it is the whole of consciousness as it realises it's freedom" - Jean-Paul Sartre

 As a naturopath I spend a lot of my time researching complex health issues.
 However, there is another part to me, a very creative mind and free spirit.
 This creativity must be expressed or I start to feel off and out of balance.
-I have come to learn that I must allow both the academic and creative aspects of myself time to express themselves.
+I have come to learn that I must allow both the academic and creative aspects of myself time to for expression.
 When I do, life takes on a magical quality, a flow in all areas.

 “The true sign of intelligence is not knowledge, but imagination!” - Albert Einstein